Last revision: June 27th, 2021

 When a Policy is put to a community vote, Court Officials are required to announce the vote on both the server and in their respective Court channel of the official Vox Discord.
 Court is permitted to actively post reminders to vote on the Policy so long as the reminders do not violate Vox Populi rules.
 Once a Policy goes into effect, it is to be enforced by Court immediately.

 Court Officials are solely responsible for Policy Enforcement.
 No Staff action is permitted as part of Policy Enforcement.
-Once a Policy in place, all players are expected to follow the Policy.
+Once a Policy is in place, all players are expected to follow the Policy.
 Any violations of the Policies are subject to Court Strikes.

 Land claim cases are defined as cases in which the Plaintiff is requesting permission to take over land owned by an inactive player.
 The land claim grants the land, builds, chests, and items within the build.
 For a land claim to be considered, the original owner of the area must be inactive for at least three months.

-Removing or inserting items into chests, breaking or placing blocks, or towny claiming an area before being awarded the land by Court is considered grief.
+Removing or inserting items into chests, breaking or placing blocks, locking items, or towny claiming an area before being awarded the land by Court is considered grief.
 Any potential grief done by the Plaintiff or related parties is to be ticketed by Court and the case is to be tossed.
 If a Plaintiff is discovered to have intentionally griefed the area they intend to claim, they permanently lose the right to make a case for the land.
 Players found to have claimed land through towny or using locks without first obtaining a Court permit will be considered to be griefing and are subject to Staff disciplinary action.

 Claiming a Town